High-profile politicians canvass California

 The Democrats appear to have the bigger task.
 Political watchers have noted that the constituents of the Democratic Party are less motivated to go to the polls this year.

-gavin newsom, bill clinton, jerry brown, sarah palin, politics, nannette miranda
+jerry brown, gavin newsom, bill clinton, gubernatorial race, politics, nannette miranda

 Most Viewed StoriesMost Viewed Photos